Northern Islands Municipality, Northern Mariana Islands

 Northern Islands Municipality is one of the four main political divisions of the Commonwealth of the Northern Mariana Islands.
 It consists of a long string of the northernmost islands of the Northern Marianas, including (from north to south) Farallon de Pajaros, the Maug Islands, Asuncion, Agrihan, Pagan, Alamagan, Guguan, Zealandia Bank, Sarigan, Anatahan, and Farallon de Medinilla.
 The total land area of the islands, including offshore islets and rocks, is 154.755 km^{2} (59.75 sq mi).

 Population

-As of the 2010 census, the municipality is reported to be uninhabited.
-Pagan and Agrihan are known to have seasonal populations.
-Many Northern Island inhabitants have secondary residences on Saipan due to economic, educational or other needs.
-Some islands had also been evacuated due to volcanic activities such as in the case of Anatahan (2003) and Pagan (early 1980s).
+While the 2010 census reported the municipality to be uninhabited, the 2020 census reported a population of 7.
+Populations were reported on Agrihan, Pagan, and Alamagan, while Anatahan, though historically inhabited, was reported to have a population of 0.
+Many Northern Islands inhabitants have secondary residences on Saipan due to economic, educational or other needs.
+Some islands have also been evacuated due to volcanic activity, such as in the case of Anatahan (2003) and Pagan (early 1980s).

 The mayor's office and municipality administration, traditionally in the village of Shomushon on Pagan, is now "in exile" on Saipan.
-In 2005 there were 99 votes cast in the municipality.
+In the 2022 Northern Mariana Islands general election, Republican candidate Valentino Nicky Taisacan beat out independent Jocelyn Frances Kapileo to become the current mayor.
+In 2005, there were 99 votes cast in the municipality.
 For the NMI House of Representatives, Northern Islands voters are grouped with one of the Saipan districts.